 With each passing year, translation is subject to ever more stringent requirements in terms of cost, lead time, and quality.
-We began using SDL Trados early on as a way to resolve these challenges.
+We began using Trados early on as a way to resolve these challenges.
 By storing past translation assets in the form of a “translation memory” that pairs original and translated sentences so that they can be reused to efficiently translate manuals and other documents that include a large amount of repetition, this tool allows us to offer translation service at low cost and with fast turnaround.

 Advantages of using translation support tools